boots-edu/textbook/source/text/13-Recursion/trees.md

 	}
 ```

-Now we stop in the parent node if the child node is undefined instead of stopping in the child when it is itself undefined.
+Now we check in the parent node if the child node is undefined before making the recursive call

 Here is a complete example of our tree program: